 The experts at HubSpot define programmatic advertising (and the why behind it) as, using automated systems (technology) and data to make media buying decisions without humans.
 It’s about efficiency, scale, and targeting.
 To sum it up in one sentence: Programmatic gives advertisers the ability to target users with relevant content based on user data and to buy one impression at a time to increase efficiency and effectiveness of the buy — all without the cost incurred by manual human tasks.
 The point is that humans cannot possibly work as fast as computers can at analyzing data, optimizing ads, matching user information, and making decisions based on all the information collected in a few milliseconds — which is how quickly real-time bidding and buying takes place.”

-To understand the factors important in choosing a demand-side platform, you need to first understand that it is and how it relates to other parts of programmatic advertising.
+To understand the factors important in choosing a demand-side platform, you need to first understand what it is and how it relates to other parts of programmatic advertising.

 Must-know marketing terms